Network Isolation

 duration_ms | End-to-end latency |

-matched_rule | Which Security Engine rule matched |
+matched_rule | The security rule id that matched |

 For AI provider traffic (Anthropic, OpenAI, Google), the proxy also parses SSE streams to extract model calls, token usage, tool calls, and estimated cost.
 See Session Telemetry for the full schema.